 We cover losses in general under our self-employed section for low income workers.

-As stated above, you cannot normally have a loss in any year that you are exempt.
+As stated above, you cannot normally have a loss in any year that your qualifying care receipts are equal to or less than your individual limit for the year.
 Any losses from earlier years, when you were not exempt, are not lost – they are dealt with as follows:

 - losses can be set against your profits from your qualifying care in the usual way if your total receipts from qualifying care exceed your qualifying amount.
-This applies whether you have worked out your profit by using the profit method or by using the simplified method
+This applies whether you have worked out your profit by using the standard method or by using the simplified method;

-- losses brought forward will be carried forward to set against the profits from qualifying care of a later year, if your total receipts from qualifying care do not exceed your qualifying amount and you therefore have no tax to pay on that income
+- losses brought forward will continue to be carried forward to set against the profits from qualifying care of a later year, if your total receipts from qualifying care in a year following the year of loss do not exceed your qualifying amount and you therefore have no tax to pay on that income.

 Any other income you have, for example from employment or savings will be unaffected if you are claiming qualifying care relief and will be taxed in the usual way.

 If your qualifying care receipts are exempt, the full amount of your personal allowance (£11,850 in 2018/19) is available to use against any other income you might have.

 If they are not exempt, you can set your personal allowance against any taxable care profits whether or not you choose the simplified or standard method.